tinybirdco/use-case-examples/change_column_type_landing_and_recover_quarantine_data/README.md

 ### Import limitation of the UI for the Branches

-If you go in the UI to the branch created by the CI Workflow, you won't see this changes.
-That's because you will be seeing the Live Release of the branch and you want be able to acces the Preview Release from the Branch
+If you use the UI to view the Branch created by the CI Workflow, you won't see these changes.
+That's because you will be seeing the Live Release of the Branch and you won't be able to acces the Preview Release from the Branch.

 This is a current limitation on the UI only for the Branches that we expect to fix soon.
-That's why now, you should use the CLI to verify everything is fine in the branch or you can merge the Pull Request and verify everything is fine in the Preview of your workspace
+That's why now, you should use the CLI to verify everything is fine in the Branch or you can merge the Pull Request and verify everything is fine in the Preview of your Workspace.

 ## CD Workflow

-Once we have validated that the migration on the branch worked fine, we would merge the Pull Request and should be able to see the Preview Release on our workspace in the UI or on the CLI.
+Once we have validated that the migration on the Branch worked fine, we would merge the Pull Request and should be able to see the Preview Release on our workspace in the UI or on the CLI.

-If you are ingesting continustly, you should be able to see some rows entering in the Preview Release if you the following command.
+If you are ingesting continuously, you should be able to see some rows entering in the Preview Release if you the following command.
 This way we can verify that our Preview Release in in sync with the data that is being ingested in our Live Release.

 ```shell
 tb --semver 1.0.0 sql "SELECT count() FROM analytics_events"
 ```

 Now, we should run the backfill to populate with the historical data.
-To do that, we can would need to look for the minium timestamp that has been already ingested in the Preview Release.
+To do that, we would need to look for the minimum timestamp that has been already ingested in the Preview Release.
 To do that you would need to run.
 If you do not have a datetime column you can use to do the cut safetly for the backfill, please let us know

 ```shell
 tb --semver 1.0.0 sql "SELECT min(timestamp) FROM analytics_events"